List of Sayonara, Zetsubou-Sensei episodes: Zetsubou Girls Collections

+Character introductions adapted in the first season are remade to faithfully reproduce the original manga chapters.
+In a bonus segment, after the first season finishes airing, the cast begins slacking off.
+They imagine various spinoffs and publicity stunts that would restore their motivation, but realize that none are feasible—except having the manga linked to a crime in a news report.

 Zoku Sayonara Zetsubou-Sensei

 The series features a majority of staff returning from the first season.
 Akiyuki Shinbo, Naoyuki Tatsuwa, and Hideyuki Morioka returned as director, assistant director, and character designer (respectively); and Morioka and Hiroki Yamamura (Studio Pastoral) acted as chief animation directors (but without Yoshiaki Itou from the first season).
 Yukihiro Miyamoto joined the production as chief unit director, Kenichi Kanemaki was replaced as series composition writer by Yuuichirou Oguro, and Shaft (under the collective penname of Fuyashi Tou) took credit for the composition itself.
 Episodes 2, 4, 6, 8, and 12 were outsourced to Studio Pastoral; and segments, or the whole of, episodes 3, 5, 7, 9, 11, and 13 were outsourced to Gainax.

 Each episode ends with a reading of a parody of a famous literary work, from one of the manga volumes.